ddrohan/web-app-dev-labs/lab4/step_6.md

 ```
 Notice we only return a json message confirming we've added the donation.

+Next, inside our **app.js** we need to define the actual route which will trigger the above function so keeping in mind the route is **/donations** with a **POST** request, see can you make the necessary additions?

 ---
 ## Creating Our 'Delete' Route - 'deleteDonation'